January 22, 2019 by writehandman.com.au

 I’d seen Biff punch guys in the face until they collapsed and then kick them.
 He was a brute.
 Twice my weight, loved hurting and I’d never seen him so enraged!
 I was going to die that afternoon.
 A disappointing turn of events.

-Feet Jenkins –“Jaaaase.
+Feet Jenkins (later on) –“Jaaaase.
 You’ve got a chance against Biff.”

 Me – “Really, Feet?”
 I looked at him hopefully.